ga-wdi-lessons/ruby-oop/readme.md

 puts alice.get_name
 ```

-Now, copy and paste this snippet into your REPL:
+Now, copy and paste this snippet into Pry...

 ```rb
 class User